shikharmittal04/echo21/docs/detexp.rst

 Now a total of :math:`5\times3\times5\times3\times3\times5=3375` models will be generated corresponding to 5 values of :math:`f_{\mathrm{Ly}}`, 3 values of :math:`s_{\mathrm{Ly}}`, 5 values of :math:`f_{\mathrm{X}}`, 3 values of :math:`w_{\mathrm{X}}`, 3 values of :math:`f_{\mathrm{esc}}`, and 5 values of :math:`T_{\mathrm{vir}}`.
 (In the paper, I have used :math:`s` for ``sLy`` and :math:`w` for ``wX``.)

-Similarly, you can change the ``cosmo`` parameter in the above script to **generate a large space of 21-cm signals with varying cosmological parameters**. [#f1]_ Further, ``ECHO21`` is not limited to varying either astrophysical or cosmological parameters; both can be simultaneously varied.
+Similarly, you can change the ``cosmo`` parameter in the above script to **generate a large space of 21-cm signals with varying cosmological parameters**.
+Further, ``ECHO21`` is not limited to varying either astrophysical or cosmological parameters; both can be simultaneously varied.

-You can run the above script on your local PC as usual.
-However, generating these many models on a single CPU can be time consuming.
+You can run the above script on your local PC as usual but with more than one CPU as ``ECHO21`` uses a master-worker CPU distribution.
+Thus, if you provide N CPUs, 1 CPU will act as the master CPU and remaining N-1 will act as worker CPUs.
+In general, generating a large number of models on a single CPU can be time consuming.
 To save time, you should utilize the **parallel** feature of ``ECHO21`` and run the script ``my_echo_script.py`` as (say on four CPUs)

 .. code:: bash